rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2g"></a>
-## Verify Guarantee of delivery - 2.g RabbitMQ fails to accept a sent message
+## Verify Guarantee of delivery-2g RabbitMQ fails to accept a sent message

 Our send operation has completed successfully, but has it really succeeded? i.e. has the message made it to a queue? what if the broker dies right before it gets the message?